martinResearch/puzzleAI/README.md

     (lemmings[iFrame-1,i,j,0] or not(lemmings[iFrame-1,i-1,j,1] or obstacle[iFrame-1,i,j] or lemmings[iFrame,i,j,1]) and
     (not(lemmings[iFrame-1,i,j,0] or not(obstacle[iFrame-1,i,j-1] or not(obstacle[iFrame-1,i+1,j] or lemmings[iFrame,i,j,1])

-we add the extra rules that the number of lemmings on the target should sum to one on the last frame and the constraint that we use a limited number of bricks.
+We add the extra rules that the number of lemmings on the target should sum to one on the last frame and the constraint that we use a limited number of bricks.
 This last constraint is a cardinality constraint that might be tricky to convert to Conjunctive Normal Forms [6,7] if we want to use a SAT solver that need the problem to be formulated a a conjunctive normal form like minisat (not that some code based on minisat like [minsatp](https://github.com/niklasso/minisatp) or [minicard](https://github.com/liffiton/minicard) handles cardinality constraints).

 Fortunately cardinality constraints are handled by google's constraint programming tool.
 The solver find the 6 solutions.
 We note that finding all 6 solutions using the learnt rules is about 10 times slower than with the hand coded rules ( 110 seconds vs 10 seconds) and making sure all solution have been found much longer (205 seconds vs 22 seconds).